jcaillon/valet/extras/lib-valet.md

 Returns:

-- `RETURNED_VALUE`: a string that can be evaluated to set the parsed variables
+- ${RETURNED_VALUE}: a string that can be evaluated to set the parsed variables

 Output example: